VictorSobrinos/TypeScript-Node/README.md

 # TypeScript-Node
-Travel API with typeScript, node and express
+Simple travel API with typeScript, node and express